pts/oix-wcfd32/README.md

 You can then use *wcfd32stub* to create executable programs from *cf/example2.oix*. `./wcfd32stub cf/example2.oix cf/example2.exe` creates
-the program with the MZ-flavored loader, and `./wcfd32stub cf/example2.oux cf/example2` creates a Linux i386 executable.
+the program with the MZ-flavored runner, and `./wcfd32stub cf/example2.oux cf/example2` creates a Linux i386 executable.
 Run `chmod +x cf/example2`, and then you can run it as `cf/example2`.